Joeltronics/py_nes_emulator/README.md

 Working or mostly-working:

+- **nestest.nes**: all "normal" opcode tests pass
 - **Donkey Kong**
 - **Ice Climber**
 - **Galaga**
 - **Balloon Fight**: works, but in Balloon Trip mode, the score scrolls with the level since we don't support split-screen rendering yet
 - **Ice Hockey**: works, but the title screen doesn't render properly (expected, due to some unimplemented PPU features)
+- **Super Mario Bros**: works, but score scrolls with the level, and has rendering issues due to lack of background priority support

 Major problems:

-- **Super Mario Bros**: The ground is 3 tiles higher than it's supposed to be.
-Everything else appears to run, but it's unplayable since Mario is stuck in the ground.
-- **Excitebike**: Gets stuck on the title screen, because of a bug where pressing the start button behaves as select/down instead, so you can't start the game (up also has this same problem)
+- **Excitebike**: works, but lack of split-screen rendering makes it completely unplayable, as the level does not scroll
 - **Bomberman**: Freezes on title screen.
 Oddly, it used to get further than this (but got stuck after starting the game), when VBLANK wasn't being cleared on PPUSTATUS read.

 PPU & rendering issues:

-- PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
-- Sprite 0 hit is only partially implemented:
-	- It works if you assume no background pixels are transparent
-	- It does not factor in some of the weird quirks
-	- It's only line-accurate, not cycle-accurate
-	- Does not properly account for PPUMASK "left 8 pixels" flags
 - Background priority isn't implemented
 - Right now we only render once at the start of VBLANK, so mid-frame updates won't work
 - We don't limit to max 8 sprites per line
 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either, though thankfully there's only 1 commercial game listed on the nesdev wiki that depends on this, because of a hardware bug that makes the behavior unreliable in many cases
 	- See https://www.nesdev.org/wiki/Sprite_overflow_games
+- Sprite 0 hit is only partially implemented:
+	- It works if you assume no background pixels are transparent
+	- It does not factor in some of the weird quirks
+	- It's only line-accurate, not cycle-accurate
+	- Does not properly account for PPUMASK "left 8 pixels" flags
+- PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated

 Next goals:

 - PPU background priority
-- Fix games that aren't working
 - Split-screen rendering, to support mid-frame updates
 - Code cleanups
 - Other PPU features & behaviors
 - Basic APU emulation (without actually playing audio yet - just show audio channel info on-screen)
+- Fix games that aren't working, and try more games

 Lower priority stuff: